Bsingstad/ECG-classification-using-open-data/README.rst

 Plot the cross-validation results:
 ----------------------------------
-The results from the cross-validated models can be plotted with this notebook |plot|. dddd
+The results from the cross-validated models can be plotted with this notebook |plot|.
+The figures can be found `here <https://github.com/Bsingstad/FYS-STK4155-oblig3/tree/master/Results>`_.

-ddd

 .. |plot| image:: https://colab.research.google.com/assets/colab-badge.svg
    :target: https://github.com/Bsingstad/FYS-STK4155-oblig3/blob/master/Notebooks/CVplot/boxplot.ipynb